 We’ve all been there; tired—maybe even exhausted—after a long day, and bedtime can’t come soon enough.
 But even though you’re picturing every thread in your pillow while you brush your teeth, wash your face, and change your clothes, once you get under the covers, you mind suddenly starts racing, and you just can’t fall asleep.
-It’s a common problem in our day and age, but the good news is that there are plenty of ways that you can take control to slow down those nagging thoughts, and get the rest you need to face tomorrow energized and refreshed.
+Mind racing can’t sleep is too common a problem in our day and age.
+The good news is that there are plenty of ways that you can take control to slow down those nagging thoughts, and get the rest you need to face tomorrow energized and refreshed.

 1. Go unplugged